get-dx/d3-charts/README.md

   // optional - dot radius
   dotRadius: 2.5,

+  // optional - hover radius, the maximum radius from the center of a dot to trigger the tooltip hoverRadius, 12.5,

   // optional - show pointer cursor on chart bar hover if set onClick(d) {
     alert(d.team)